Chevrolet Silverado Transmission Fluid Change Cost

 The headline numbers are mid-2026 national averages for Chevy dealer and independent shop pricing.
 Chevy dealer pricing on the 8L90 and 10L80 runs $260 to $380 for a full service; independent shops with GM truck experience run $200 to $290 for the same job.
 Quick-lube chains will perform the 6L80 service reliably and the 10L80 service in some markets, but the Allison 10L1000 should generally go to the dealer or a heavy-duty truck specialist.

-The DEXRON-HP fluid specification used in the 10L80 (and 8L90) is more expensive than the DEXRON-VI used in the older 6L80.
+The DEXRON-ULV fluid used in the 10L80 (and DEXRON-HP in the 8L90) is more expensive than the DEXRON-VI used in the older 6L80.
 The cost premium per quart is roughly $4 to $6, which adds $50 to $80 to the total service cost on a 13-quart machine flush.
-The DEXRON-HP specification has higher thermal stability and improved oxidation resistance, both of which matter on a truck operating under sustained tow load.
+The newer specifications run lower viscosity (ULV is the thinnest, tuned for the 10-speed's tight hydraulic passages) with higher thermal stability and improved oxidation resistance, both of which matter on a truck operating under sustained tow load.

 Silverado transmission spec by generation

-For a 2026 Silverado owner, the practical rule is: 2018 and older Silverado trims take DEXRON-VI; 2019 and newer Silverado 1500 trims take DEXRON-HP; 2500HD and 3500HD trims take Allison TES-668.
+For a 2026 Silverado owner, the practical rule is: 2018 and older trims take DEXRON-VI; 2019 and newer 1500 trims take DEXRON-HP on the 8L90 8-speed and DEXRON-ULV on the 10L80 10-speed; 2500HD and 3500HD Duramax trims take DEXRON-ULV as the factory fill.
 Confirm with the build sheet or the OEM service-manual fluid spec before ordering bulk fluid for DIY service.

 The 8-speed shudder issue and 2019-2021 production caveats